Click on a little photograph to see it full size

 Romney wheels were manufactured by Business Products (N.Z.)
 Ltd, a one-man business founded and owned by an immigrant from the Netherlands, Jan Boersma.
 He designed and produced them himself until 1978 when he returned with his family to his homeland.
 It’s said that he lived in Wellington and worked for stock-and-station company Wrightsons, but this is not confirmed.

 Romneys were supplied either as a kitset or assembled.
 They are made of NZ native beech and kauri, and finished with a mahogany stain.
 The one-speed whorl is metal.
+Here is a Romney wheel in the USA.
+A close-up of the Mother-of-All clearly shows the single-groove metal whorl.

 George Henry Schofield was a builder living in Wadestown (a hillside suburb of Wellington) from the 1930s till at least 1946.
 After that he retired and moved with his wife Rosamond to Titirangi, Auckland.
 Mrs Schofield was an early member of the New Zealand Guild of Spinners, Dyers and Weavers, and in their February 1938 newsletter she was particularly commended for her wonderful teaching at the Technical School, Wellington.